 Doggo ready to dust off the ol’ Fitbit and hit the trail?
-Colorado has a pupload of amazing and accessible trails, so we picked the most woof-derful options for you & your canine companion.
+Colorado has a pupload of amazing and accessible trails, so we picked the most woof-derful Colorado dog-friendly hikes.
 If your floofer needs a little trail manners refresher before heading out, be sure to check out our Good Dog’s Guide to Hiking Etiquette.
 OK, on to the good stuff.

-For v. good boys and girls, this off-leash mile loop gives pup an opportunity to strut her stuff near Garden of the Dogs.
+For v. good boys and girls, the off-leash Upper Dog mile loop gives pup an opportunity to strut her stuff near Garden of the Dogs.
 When doggo finishes the loop, leash up to wander the rest of the area, which winds through canyons and red rock ridges.
 Make room on your phone, bc pup’ll be asking you to take so many pics.

 Head out to Boulder fur this hiker’s heaven.
-Although the trail is slightly challenging (strong pooches only, please!), the summit’s panoramic view of the flatirons is worth the journey.
+Although Green Mountain Trail is slightly challenging (strong pooches only, please!), the summit’s panoramic view of the flatirons is worth the journey.

 With the variety of trails offered in Lair O’ the Bear Park near Morrison (just 30 minutes from Denver!), you and your furry friend will stay entertained for hours.
 Our favorite is Bear Creek Trail, emphasis on creek.
 Just remember to leash up before you go since it’s not an off-leash trail.

 4. Mary Carter Greenway Trail